Harley Rustad: Lost in the Valley of Death

 His second book, Lost in the Valley of Death: A Story of Obsession and Danger in the Himalayas, was published in 2022 and investigates the 2016 disappearance of Justin Alexander Shetler in the Parvati Valley, India.
-It was nominated for a 2022 Banff Mountain Book Award, was a Canadian bestseller, and appeared on the cover of the February 13, 2022, New York Times Book Review.
+It was nominated for a 2022 Banff Mountain Book Award and a Crime Writers of Canada Award, was a Canadian bestseller, and appeared on the cover of the February 13, 2022, New York Times Book Review.
+Lost in the Valley of Death won two awards at the 2023 Poland Mountain Book Awards and a 2023 US Religion News Association Award.

+Port Renfrew Writers Retreat

+In 2019, Rustad founded the Port Renfrew Writers Retreat on Vancouver Island, British Columbia, Canada, a non-fiction writers retreat focused on nature writing.